Callistemon formosus is a tall shrub that may reach a height of five metres with a spread of three metres; with a pendulous growth habit.

-Callistemon formosus has very limited distribution and is found in rocky places in or near rainforests.
+It has very limited distribution and is found in rocky places in or near rainforests.
 Originally the species was thought to be restricted to the Kingaroy area, southern Queensland.
-Callistemon formosus has also been found in northern NSW, west of Tenterfield in a very limited area.
+However, it has also been found in northern NSW, west of Tenterfield in a very limited area.

 Propagate from seed or cuttings.
 Callistemon formosus has proved to be one of the easiest bottlebrushes to propagate from cuttings.

 The genus Callistemon has been subject to recent taxonomic revision with early and recent botanists including Ferdinand von Mueller and Lyndley Craven (deceased in 2014) proposing to ‘lump’ the genus into Melaleuca and others.
 Craven et al. (2014) published new species combinations which included the renaming of all Callistemon species to Melaleuca, based on evolutionary relationships and DNA evidence and other features.

 Currently, the NSW Herbarium advises that the Callistemon genus can still be used.
 There are currently about 30 species of Callistemon, which are found in all states of Australia as well as New Caledonia.
 About 28 are endemic to Australia.
 NSW currently recognises 24 species.
 New species have been described in the last 20 years.

 Regenerates after fire from epicormic and basal shoots as well as from the seedbank.

 Callistemon – From the Ancient Greek – Callos (κάλλος) – meaning “beautiful” (which is changed to κάλλη to describe a noun) and and stêma (στῆμα) meaning “stamen”, referring to the very showy staminate flowers of the bottle-brush inflorescences.

 formosus – Latin meaning “beautiful” or “handsome”, referring to the apperance of the plant.

 This species is not considered to be at risk of extinction in the wild.